ziselsberger/terraform_intro/Intro.md

 - Create terraform.tfvars file and add `location = "West Europe"`.
 - Replace all occurrences of the hard coded "West Europe" with the new variable.

-> Run terraform validate.
-> Commit & push changes.
+> Validate, commit & push your changes.
 > Run terraform plan (_there should not be any changes_).

 ### Conditionals & Loops